CRCinAU/startapi/README.md

 You can add multiple domains to this file with multiple *domain* elements.

+If a domain is provided that is NOT listed in config.xml, then a manual validation process will be done via prompts.

 ### Usage

 To validate a domain, run *./validate_domain.pl yourdomain.com*.